RdyPlayer1/homebridge-mqtt-unifi-protect/README.md

 ![mqtt](https://img.shields.io/badge/MQTT-supported-brightgreen)
 ![license](https://img.shields.io/badge/license-MIT-green)

 A Homebridge dynamic platform plugin that creates a **HomeKit Security System** using MQTT events from UniFi Protect sensors.

+This plugin relies on Homebridge-unifi-protect plugin for the way it publishes topics to MQTT so please install that first.

 ## Features